 Find advice on selecting and caring for trees and shrubs for your home landscape.

-Deciduous shrubs lose their leaves in fall and can provide color, texture and interest to your yard.
+Deciduous trees and shrubs lose their leaves in the fall and can provide color, texture and interest to your yard.

 Black chokeberry provides fruit for wildlife well into the winter.
 It tolerates wet conditions and can be used to control erosion in very wet soils.